FintechPaymentsOnboardingBehavioral UX

 Accrue × SNIPES

-Accrue builds white-label wallet and loyalty platforms for enterprise retail brands.
-I worked as lead designer with SNIPES, a global sneaker retailer and Accrue's flagship merchant, redesigning how users fund and manage their wallets.
+Accrue builds white-label co-branded wallet and loyalty platforms for enterprise retail brands.
+I led design for SNIPES, their flagship merchant, redesigning how users fund and manage their wallets.

 PROJECT GOALS